How to Build a Backyard Pickleball Court (From a Pro Who’s Played on the Best and Worst)

 • It becomes a social hub for families and friends

 A home pickleball court gives you maximum flexibility.
 No waiting for court time.
 No driving across town.
 No crowded public parks.
+With all that said, building a pickleball court is much more nuanced than it looks.

 Most Backyard Courts Are Built Too Small